Mersey Care is a large trust. Our inpatient, community and administrative services are currently provided from 73 buildings across 40 sites.

 Clock View continues to innovate and care for people admitted to our services.
 Read more…

-Transforming Medium Secure Services The trust is embarking on the development of a high quality, centre of excellence medium secure unit on our health campus at Maghull.
+The trust has started building a high quality, centre of excellence regional medium secure unit on our Maghull Health Park.
 This exciting development will comprise of:

 The new facility represents a step change in care for service users, preparing them for life afterwards.
 It will deliver innovative treatments to improve recovery times for people with mental health and learning disabilities.